mohitsharma1507/Snake-Water-Gun-Game/README.md

 # Snake-Water-Gun-Game
-this game is remaind us our childhood and also gain our python skill
+This game is remaind us our childhood and also gain our python skill